-- ^{1.} Give examples of applications and solve problems to demonstrate knowledge and skills of electricity, magnetism and geometric optics. - 2.
+- 1. Give examples of applications and solve problems to demonstrate knowledge and skills of electricity, magnetism and geometric optics. - 2.
 Identify and explain the concepts and principles related to electricity, magnetism and geometric optics. - 3.
 Identify and use mathematical techniques in the explanation of physical phenomena.

-PHYS 272L General Physics Lab II (1) KCC AA/DY
+PHYS 272L General Physics Lab II (1) KCC AA/DY and KCC AS/NS

-3 hours lab per week Prerequisite(s): PHYS 170 and PHYS 170L and credit or concurrent enrollment in PHYS 272.
+Prerequisite(s): PHYS 170 and PHYS 170L and credit or concurrent enrollment in PHYS 272.